Crystal River Archaeological State Park: History

 Over a period of approximately 1,900 years, beginning about 500 BC, the Native Americans at the Crystal River Site threw away great quantities of materials that would form the middens that adorn the site.
 This "midden material" contained various kinds of woodland animal bones, fish bones, turtle shells, broken pottery, broken hand tools and arrowheads.
 By the time of abandonment, the midden area had reached 1300 ft in length, 100 ft in width, 7 ft in depth, and was formed into a crescent shape.
 Two large platform mounds are believed to have been used primarily for ceremonial purposes.
 A 1/2 mi paved loop trail passes by each mound, with signs interpreting the mounds.
-A 55 step observation deck atop the park's largest mound, Temple Mound, provides a panoramic view of the area.
-The park contains coastal marsh and is part of the Great Florida Birding Trail.
+A 51 step observation deck atop the park's largest mound, Temple Mound, provides a panoramic view of the area.
+The park contains coastal marsh and is part of the Western section of the Great Florida Birding Trail.

 The park is also home to a limestone slab, possibly a "stele", on which is a crudely carved human face and torso.
 This is odd because the slab is one that is not found on other mound sites except in locations such as the Caribbean, South America, and Central America.
 At this particular site there were at least four of these large stones placed by the inhabitants in their ancient time.
 This carving shows that the person represented possessed long hair in a plume over the left shoulder.
 There has been debate as to how strongly this inscribed stone slab was influenced by the monumental stelae of Mesoamerica.
 Although there may be some evidence for contact between the Huastec Culture of the Mexican Gulf Coast and the American Southeast, those claims which suggest the most direct connections are probably unfounded.
-The slab is today housed on the site within a metal cage.
+The slab is today housed on the site.
+A small roofed structure provides partial protection from the elements.